XYFC128/IPMES_PLUS/docs/dsn_artifact_manual.md

 ## Introduction (1 human-minute)

-**IPMES+** is the successor of the original [IPMES](https://github.com/littleponywork/IPMES), which was developed in 2023.
-The original IPMES was published in IEEE/IFIP International Conference on Dependable Systems and Networks (DSN) 2024, titled **IPMES: A Tool for Incremental TTP Detection over the System Audit Event Stream (Tool)**.

-**IPMES+** is a system that performs incremental pattern matching over event streams.
+**IPMES+** is a system that performs incremental pattern matching over audit event streams (provenance graph).
+It is the successor of the original [IPMES](https://github.com/littleponywork/IPMES).

 The core concept of the original IPMES involves decomposing a target behavioral pattern into multiple total-ordered subpatterns (**Preprocessing**), matching and reordering events (**Matching Layer**), composing events against these subpatterns (**Composition Layer**), and then combining subpattern matches into complete instances (**Join Layer**). **IPMES+** retains a similar architecture with key differences: